 There’s rarely a day that goes by without enjoyable activities because the staff is always planning something exciting.
 Activities are tailored to the interest and abilities of each resident.

 Religious activities include devotions, noon-day prayers, Bible study groups and Sunday Worship service.
-These are led by our staff chaplain, Stacey Hammons, and a variety of community clergy and lay ministers.
-The new chapel/multi-purpose building is set to open December, 2017.
+These are led by our staff chaplain, Rev. Stacey Hammons, and a variety of community clergy and lay ministers.

 Part of great care is providing the comfort of personal safety.
 Extra security is provided on the grounds during the evening hours.